top of page

 Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition; Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God (2 Thes 2:3-4).

-In the above passages, Paul instructs the Church not to be ignorant of the timing and signs of Christ’s return.
+In the above passages, Paul advises Believers not to be ignorant of the timing and signs that will precede Christ’s return.
 Christians are not to be caught off guard by this important event—"you are not in darkness that that day should overtake you as a thief."
 Paul, then, outlines two pivotal events that must take place before Christ’s return, giving us clear guidance on what to watch for: 1) the "falling away" (or apostasy of Believers), and 2) the revelation of the "man of sin" (the Antichrist), who will set himself up in the temple of God, claiming to be God.
 These signs are essential precursors to Christ's return and must unfold prior to the rapture of the Church.

 Conclusion